 This weekend of January 25 & 26, the Diocese will be taking up a special collection for the Indigenous Reconciliation Fund.
 The fund was established to accept donations from 73 Catholic Dioceses across Canada, fulfilling the $30 million financial commitment made by Canada’s Bishops in September 2021.
 As of January 1, 2025, the Board has approved 216 projects from across Canada, including nine from our Diocese.

 Special Collection envelopes are included in your parish boxed sets and at the church entrances.
 You may also contribute on the Diocesan website (https://dioceseofsaintjohn.org/donations).
-Please consult the diocesan website for additional resources https://dioceseofsaintjohn.org/indigenous-relations
+On the form be sure to select that your donation be directed to the Indigenous Fund.

 The Jesuit Forum brings small groups together to reflect, share, and speak openly to help discern pathways to a more socially just and spiritually fulfilling world.
 The April 2024 issue, entitled “Discerning…The Confession of Genocide for Truth and Reconciliation”, is being provided as another opportunity to learn and educate us on our journey to becoming better allies.